 Cotoneaster cambricus Wild Cotoneaster RRR DDD N Welsh Endemic

-This plant is one of only six or so on the Great Orme and is the only place in the British Isles where you can find this very rare Cotoneaster in the wild.
-There are quite a few other Cotoneasters on the Orme to put you off the trail, but this one flowers a bit earlier than any of the others and like most very rare flowers you'll hunt for it for years before you find it unless someone shows you where it grows.
+This plant is one very few remaining on the Great Orme and is the only place in the British Isles where you can find this very rare Cotoneaster in the wild.
+There are quite a few other Cotoneaster species on the Great Orme to put you off the trail, but this one flowers a bit earlier than any of the others and like most very rare flowers you'll hunt for it for years before you find it unless someone shows you where it grows.
 By mid May this one is usually in fruit.

 Access to this particular one is down a steep bank with Limestone rocks - always very slippery in the wet.
 It appears to be a stunted plant and grows out of crevices in a rock.